 MAP Café: A glass box surrounds the dining room here, which is set in the colonial courtyard of the MAP, the Museo de Arte Pre-Colombino.
 Also headed by Coque Ossio, of Limo, Map Café serves a combination of ingredient driven Andean dishes (Sopa de Quinoa, Milanesa de Alpaca, etc) to sandwiches, wraps, and pasta.
 The menu is a bit more basic than in years past.
 Plaza Nazarenes.

 La Bodega 138: Everyone is always surprised about the quality of pizza that can be found in Cuzco.
-Every place has a wood fired oven pies are generally inexpensive.
+Every place has a wood fired oven pies and is generally inexpensive.
 This small pizzeria hidden on a sloping side street is the best in my opinion and has a decent selection of wine and small plates.
 Calle Herrajes 138

 El Pisquerito: Hans Hilburg was one of Lima’s best known bartenders, one of the first great pisco mixologists, but a few years ago moved to the Cuzco to open El Pisquerito, a pisco bar near Plaza Regocijo.
 A bit off the beaten tourist track, it draws in mostly locals and expats living in town.
 The cocktails top out at around 20 soles and are probably better than at any other bar or restaurant in town.
 Calle San Juan de Dios 250.